gabizal/tubes-jarkom-web-server/README.md

 ```bash
 Python server.py
 ```
-* You can Acces Your Website in
+* You can Acces Your Website in:
 ```bash
 http://localhost:80
 ```